judocode/laravel-scaffold/README.md

     Course belongsTo Department, hasMany Lesson string( name description ) integer( number credits ) -sd

  - Resource is whether or not your controller is a resource controller.
 All controllers will follow what the previous `resource` was set, so you can mix and match.
- - If namespace is set, then it is applied globally, else you can namespace specific models by prefacing the model ame with the namespace.
+ - If namespace is set, then it is applied globally, else you can namespace specific models by prefacing the model name with the namespace.

 When you update this file and run `php artisan scaffold:update` it will check to see what has changed and update your models/migrations automatically!
 It will keep a "cache" file in the